 In the periodic table, halogens are the 6 elements that constitute Group 17 (Ⅶ), and they are F (fluorine), Cl (chlorine), Br (bromine), I (iodine), and At (astatine).
 Astatine is a radioactive element and is not used in electronic products, so halogens usually mean only F, Cl, Br, and I.

 Why Are Halogens in PCBs Harmful to Health

-When PBB and PBDE are burned, they release highly toxic black smokes that contain dioxin and benzofuran.
+When PBB and PBDE are burned, they release highly toxic black smoke that contains dioxin and benzofuran.
 For this reason, both the EU and China ban PBB and PBDE in electronics products.

 However, there are no laws in the world to ban bromine flame retardants other than PBB and PBDE in copper-clad used in PCBs.
 At temperatures of more than 200℃, the traditional FR4 PCBs and CEM-3 PCBs that use tetrabromobisphenol A flame retardant release a small amount of HBr (hydrogen bromide).
 When they are burned, a lot of brominated smoke is generated.
 Though FR4 PCBs and CEM-3 PCBs that contain halogens are allowed to be used, they are not halogen-free PCBs.

 How Do Halogen-free PCBs Be Fire-Resistant

 As mentioned, halogens are used as a flame retardant in PCBs, so how do halogen-free PCBs be fire-resistant without halogen flame retardant?

 Ceramics and metals are non-toxic and have high-temperature resistance.
 Ceramics PCBs are highly fire-resistant by nature.
 Aluminum PCBs and copper substrate PCBs are also fire-resistant, though they have a PP layer between the metal substrate and circuit layer.
 What halogen-free PCBs that need a little more explanation are those that use halogen-free flame retardant.